B11007011/template/frontend/README.md

    ### Option 2: Using config.js file

-   - Create a Personal Access Token on GitHub with appropriate permissions (`workflow` and `repo`)
    - Copy the `config.example.js` file to `config.js`:
      ```
      cp config.example.js config.js
      ```
-   - Edit `config.js` and add your token:
+   - Edit `config.js` and add your GitHub token and repository details
-     ```javascript
-     // In config.js
-     const CONFIG = {
-       github: {
-         owner: 'B11007011',  // Your GitHub username
-         repo: 'template',     // Your repository name
-         token: 'ghp_your_token_here'  // Your GitHub token
-       },
-       // ...
-     };
-     ```

-   ### Firebase Configuration (optional)

-   If you want to track build status with Firebase Firestore:

-   1. Create a Firebase project at [firebase.google.com](https://firebase.google.com)
-   2. Generate a service account key from Firebase Console > Project Settings > Service Accounts
-   3. Copy the `firebase-service-account.example.json` file:
-      ```
-      cp firebase-service-account.example.json firebase-service-account.json
-      ```
-   4. Paste your service account JSON data into this file

-   **IMPORTANT**: Never commit any of these files to the repository!
+   **IMPORTANT**: Never commit any configuration files containing tokens to your repository!

 5. Run the local development server:
    ```